 New York supermarket combines gym with groceries

-So far, just over 1,100 people have signed up, and the exercise classes are packed.
+So far, just over 1,100 people have signed up to work out in the Healthy Living Center.